business-science/tibbletime/cran-comments.md

 the new version of 'tibble', and changes a test in preparation for 'dplyr' 0.8.0.

+I have also changed the maintainer email to reflect a job change.

 ## Test environments
 * local Mac install, R 3.5.1
 * ubuntu 14.04.5 (on travis-ci) (3.4.4, devel, release)